- Homeowners / Renters / Condos

 Flood insurance is available to homeowners, renters, condo owners/renters, and commercial owners/renters.
 Costs vary depending on how much insurance is purchased, what it covers, and the property’s flood risk.

 All policy forms provide coverage for buildings and contents.
-Typically, there is a 30-day waiting period from date of purchase before your policy goes into effect (unless mortgage required).
+Typically, there is a 30-day waiting period from the date of purchase before your policy goes into effect (unless mortgage required).
 That means now is the best time to buy flood insurance.

 Flood insurance rates and underwriting are set by FEMA.
 Flood insurance has undergone many changes in the past few years and Congress is constantly revamping the National Flood Insurance Program.
 Our staff are well educated with the intricacies of flood insurance and will work to get you the best available coverage and price.

 Valuable Articles / Scheduled Property

 Typical homeowner’s policies are designed primarily to protect your home, personal liability, and general contents of your house.
 But if your property includes high-value contents like heirlooms, jewelry, an art collection, your silver or china collection, or even the wine collection you have been maintaining for years, you cannot depend on the typical homeowner’s policy to keep your property protected.

-Many people think that their valuables will be covered for their entire value under the contents limit on their homeowners policy.
-Do not get caught off-guard: in an usual homeowners policy there are many sub limits on valuable items, making it unlikely that all your belongings will be replaced for their full value.
-In order to better protect your exceptional items, it is important to have them covered under a valuable articles policy or as an endorsement on the homeowners policy.
+Many people think that their valuables will be covered for their entire value under the contents limit on their homeowner’s policy.
+Do not get caught off-guard: in a usual homeowners policy, there are many sub-limits on valuable items, making it unlikely that all your belongings will be replaced for their full value.
+In order to better protect your exceptional items, it is important to have them covered under a valuable articles policy or as an endorsement on the homeowner’s policy.

 This policy/endorsement is designed to schedule your valuable items at an appraised value that is agreed upon by the insurance company and there is not a deductible.

 Items that you should consider adding include jewelry, watches, furs, silverware, guns, stamps, musical equipment, coins, cameras, and fine arts.